sendbird/sendbird-javascript-samples/README.md

 - [**Web live chat sample**](https://github.com/sendbird/SendBird-JavaScript/tree/master/web-live-chat) is a Twitch-chat-like chat sample for desktop browsers.

-- [**React native redux sample**](https://github.com/sendbird/SendBird-JavaScript/tree/master/react-native-redux-sample) is a mobile chat sample for iOS and Android.

 - [**Web chat sample with SyncManager**](https://github.com/sendbird/SendBird-JavaScript/tree/master/web-basic-sample-syncmanager) is a web chat sample integrated with SyncManager, which is equipped with a local cache along with core chat features.
 For faster data loading and caching, the sample synchronizes with the Sendbird server and saves a list of group channels and the messages within the local cache into your client app.
 This sample is written in JavaScript with [Sendbird SyncManager](https://github.com/sendbird/sendbird-syncmanager-javascript) and [Sendbird Chat SDK](https://github.com/sendbird/SendBird-SDK-JavaScript).
 Find more about SyncManager on [Sendbird SyncManager document](https://sendbird.com/docs/syncmanager/v1/javascript/getting-started/about-syncmanager).

-> The previous samples, `react-native-sample` and `web-sample` are deprecated.
-For current samples, refer to `react-native-redux-sample` and `web-basic-sample`.

 <br />